pypa/setuptools-scm/README.rst

   when defined and not empty,
   its used as the primary source for the version number in which case it will be a unparsed string
+:SETUPTOOLS_SCM_DEBUG:
+  when defined and not empty,
+  a lot of debug information will be printed as part of setuptools_scm operating

 Extending setuptools_scm
 ------------------------